FullStackWebDevLab/FullStackJournal/html/global_attributes.md

 # HTML Global Attributes Reference

-This document provides a comprehensive reference for HTML global attributes—attributes that can be applied to any HTML element, derived from authoritative web standards documentation.
+This document provides a comprehensive reference for HTML global attributes—attributes that can be applied to any HTML element.

 ## Core Identification and Classification